 - Chopped Apple

-Add More Spices: Instead of just cinnamon, you could try making these with apple pie spice, pumpkin pie spice (or make Pumpkin Oat Flour Muffins) or try adding ⅛-1/4 teaspoon each of ginger, nutmeg and cardamom.
+Add More Spices: Instead of just cinnamon, you could try making these with apple pie spice, pumpkin pie spice (or make Pumpkin Oat Flour Muffins) or try adding ⅛-1/4 teaspoon each of ginger, nutmeg and cardamom (like in carrot oat flour cupcakes).

 Serving Ideas